Noiredd/PEGAS/docs/tutorial.md

 Need to drop SRBs while in atmosphere?
 Jettison paylod fairing when you're confident the altitude is high enough?
 Set up the `sequence` accordingly.
 Bear in mind that it needs to have at least one element: the release clamps command at time zero!
-4. Steps 1-3 get your vehicle ready (you may enclose them in a single script and bind it as a boot file to your vehicle).
+Those steps get your vehicle ready (you may enclose them in a single script and bind it as a boot file to your vehicle).
-Now the only thing you need to do is specify where you want it to go: define your `mission`.
+4. Now the only thing you need to do is specify where you want it to go: define your `mission`.
 5. When in kOS terminal, load those 4 variables (boot files or by simply running scripts).
 6. `RUN pegas.`